Ancient Roman engineering: Architecture

 The buildings and architecture of Ancient Rome were impressive.
-The Circus Maximus, for example, was large enough to be used as a stadium.
+The Circus Maximus, for example, was one of the largest entertainment venues ever built, capable of holding an estimated 50,000 spectators.
 The Colosseum also provides an example of Roman architecture at its finest.
 One of many stadiums built by the Romans, the Colosseum exhibits the arches and curves commonly associated with Roman buildings.

 The Pantheon in Rome still stands a monument and tomb, and the Baths of Diocletian and the Baths of Caracalla are remarkable for their state of preservation, the former still possessing intact domes.
 Such massive public buildings were copied in numerous provincial capitals and towns across the empire, and the general principles behind their design and construction are described by Vitruvius writing at the turn of millennium in his monumental work De architectura.

 The technology developed for the baths was especially impressive, especially the widespread use of the hypocaust for one of the first types of central heating developed anywhere.
 That invention was used not just in the large public buildings, but spread to domestic buildings such as the many villas which were built across the Empire.